This Steak Alfredo is Rich, Creamy, and Easy to Make

 Jump to the recipe card for exact measurements.

-Step 1.
-Marinate the Steak.
-Place the steak in a bag with balsamic vinegar and marinate for 30 minutes, or overnight.
+1. Marinate the Steak in balsamic vinegar for 30 minutes.

-Step 2.
-Toss with Pasta.
-Add cooked fettucine to the creamy sauce and toss to coat.
-Season to taste.
+1. Add cooked fettucine to the alfredo sauce and toss to coat.

 Cook Your Steak To The Right Temperature